Ultra vs First Degree Comparison

 See a side-by-side comparison of ingredients, stats, and community sentiment.

-Ultra is an intermediate pre-workout with 353mg of caffeine and no exotic stimulants, while First Degree is an extreme formula featuring 375mg of caffeine and exotic stimulants, both sharing limited community visibility.
+Ultra is an intermediate pre-workout with 353mg of caffeine and no exotic stimulants, while First Degree is an extreme formula featuring a massive 775mg of caffeine and exotic stimulants for maximum intensity.

 Go with Ultra if...

-- •You prefer an intermediate intensity level without the use of exotic stimulants
+- •You prefer a moderate caffeine dose without exotic stimulants

 Go with First Degree if...

-- •You are an advanced user seeking an extreme intensity experience
+- •You are an advanced user comfortable with exotic stimulants

 Ultra